GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Introduction

-To address this challenge, we introduce \textbf{AmodalGen3D}, a generative framework for amodal 3D object reconstruction from sparse, unposed views.
-Our approach treats reconstruction as a conditional generation process that integrates 2D amodal priors with explicit 3D geometric reasoning.
-Specifically, we first perform object-centric amodal completion on each view to recover both visible and occluded regions.
-The completed views are then encoded by a DINO-based feature extractor and aggregated through a \emph{View-Wise Cross Attention} module that maintains spatial consistency across sparsely sampled viewpoints.
-To infer missing geometry \junwei{hidden from occluders}, we condition the generation on partial geometry estimated from an MVS model, represented as a point cloud.
-This information is incorporated through a \emph{Stereo-Conditioned Cross Attention} module equipped with a geometry-guided gating mechanism, which modulates feature fusion based on 3D spatial cues. \junwei{After processing the generated sparse structure through another pretrained Flow Transformer, }the resulting structured latent representation is then decoded by \junwei{specific decoders} to produce a complete, occlusion-free 3D model that respects the sparse-view constraints while plausibly reconstructing the hidden regions.
-As shown in Fig.~\ref{fig:teaser}(c), our method produces coherent and complete 3D reconstructions even when large parts of the object are never observed.
+To address this challenge, we introduce \textbf{\name{}}, a generative framework for amodal 3D object generation from sparse, unposed views.
+Our approach treats this problem as a conditional generation process that \junwei{bridges 2D priors and 3D coherence}.
+Specifically, we first perform 2D object-centric amodal completion that are rich in generative ability on each view to recover occluded regions.
+The features of completed but inconsistent views are then aggregated through a \emph{View-Wise Cross Attention} module that produces model latents fused from sparse-view information.
+To ensure the fidelity of visible regions and 3D coherence, we condition the generation on partial geometry (point clouds) estimated from an MVS model.
+This information is incorporated through a \emph{Stereo-Conditioned Cross Attention} module equipped with a geometry-guided gating mechanism, which modulates fused latent based on 3D spatial cues.
+After processing the generated sparse structure through another pretrained Flow Transformer, the resulting structured latent representation is then decoded to produce a complete, occlusion-free 3D model that \junwei{faithfully} respects to the \junwei{observed geometry} while plausibly \junwei{generating} the hidden regions.
+As shown in Fig.~\ref{fig:teaser} (c), our method produces coherent and complete \junwei{3D objects} even when large \junwei{portions} of the \junwei{geometry} are never observed or the 2D completions are not consistent.

-Extensive experiments on both synthetic and real-world datasets demonstrate that \textbf{\name{}} achieves superior reconstruction quality compared with existing sparse-view and amodal baselines.
-Our method improves geometric accuracy while maintaining realistic appearance, achieving consistent performance from single-view to multi-view inputs.
-These results highlight the potential of generative modeling for practical 3D object-level scene reconstruction under real-world occlusion and view sparsity.
+Extensive experiments on both synthetic and real-world datasets demonstrate that \textbf{\name{}} achieves superior \junwei{generation} quality compared with existing sparse-view and amodal \junwei{3D generation} baselines.
+Our method improves geometric \junwei{faithfulness} while maintaining realistic appearance, achieving consistent \junwei{and superior} performance from single-view to multi-view inputs.
+These results highlight the potential of generative modeling for practical 3D object-level scene \junwei{synthesis} under real-world occlusion and view sparsity.